aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/copy-range-data-with-style/_index.md

 1. Creates a second range of cells.
 1. Copies data with the formatting from the first range to the second range.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CopyRangeDataWithStyle-CopyRangeDataWithStyle.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CopyRangeDataWithStyle-CopyRangeDataWithStyle.java" >}}